magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/rule-engine-2-0/action-nodes.md

 - **Use system reports server** - if set, [Reports Server](/docs/{{peDocsPrefix}}user-guide/reporting/#reports-server) endpoint URL will be taken from system configuration (**thingsboard.yml**).
 - **Reports server endpoint URL** - endpoint URL of [Reports Server](/docs/{{peDocsPrefix}}user-guide/reporting/#reports-server).
 - **Use report config from message** - if set, report generation configuration will be taken from incoming message body.
-- **Base URL** - base URL of ThingsBoard UI that should be accessible by Report Server.
+- **Base URL** - base URL of IoT Hub UI that should be accessible by Report Server.
 - **Dashboard** - dashboard that will be used for report generation.
 - **Dashboard state parameter value** - used to specify target dashboard state for report generation.
 Can be set automatically by clicking on right most button of the field and invoking **Select dashboard state** dialog.
 - **Timezone** - timezone in which target dashboard will be presented in report.